 Key Takeaways

-Three sisters from London drowned off Brighton Beach early Wednesday morning.
-Their father paid an emotional tribute, describing his unbearable grief.
-Police are investigating but found no evidence of criminality.
+Three London sisters drowned off Brighton Beach early Wednesday morning.
+They have been identified as Jane Adetoro, Christina Walter, and Rebecca Walter.
+Their father paid an emotional tribute, describing his 'unbearable' grief.
+Police are investigating but found no evidence of criminality or third-party involvement.

-• No evidence of criminality or third-party involvement
+- No evidence of criminality or third-party involvement in deaths

 The sisters were visiting the resort in East Sussex when they got into trouble in the water around 5:45 AM on May 13.
 Emergency services were called after concerns for a person's welfare before their bodies were recovered from the sea.
 According to multiple reports, there is no evidence of criminality or third-party involvement.